Teams are increasingly dispersed around the world

 This can result in a host of new demands on project managers that barely existed as little as ten years ago…..as if the job wasn’t difficult enough already!!

-The incidence of home working is increasing rapidly
+The incidence of remote working is increasing rapidly

-While home working and remote working aren’t necessarily the same thing, surveys indicate that the incidence of home working is increasing exponentially.
+The COVID-19 epidemic has transformed remote working.
+Companies faced with the choice of stopping work or sending employees home with their laptops chose the latter.
+The epidemic caused a switch from evolution to revolution in remote working .
+Companies and employees were both able to see that home working can really work and became comfortable with both the practice and the technology.
+Even before COVID-19 remote working was on the move and with the advantages it confers to both employees and employers, it looks like it’s here to stay.
 A 2016 study conducted by Vodafone involving 8,000 global employees and employers found that three-quarters of companies worldwide had already switched to more flexible working practices.
 61% believe that it had increased the company’s profits and 83% reported a boost in productivity (Flexible: friend or foe? – by Vodafone 8 Feb 2016)

 Clearly not having to pay for office rents and heating and lighting is a big bonus for companies.
 In 2016, Dell announced plans to further expand its telecommuting and remote work initiatives, citing $12 million in annual savings from reduced office space cost (Dell really wants you to work from home … if you want – by Jeanne Sahad CNN Money June 9 2016).